nkutsche/xpath-model/Readme.md

 * wrap all location steps by a function call
 * wrap all sub expressions by a function call
 * ...?

+## Standard conformance

+* The core parser in this project is generated based on the official EBNF file which defines XPath 3.1 using the REx Parser Generator (see [Contribute](#contribute)).
+* There is an extra [testing project](https://github.com/nkutsche/xpath-model-qt3) that ensures that all valid expressions in the [QT3 testsuite](https://github.com/w3c/qt3tests) (~15k test cases):
+    * are parsed to a valid model
+    * can be parsed and re-serialized without any relevant changes.

 ## Contribute